philhanna/pinochle/design.md

 players return their cards to the deck and choose new cards.
 Repeat until a dealer is selected.

-<a id="deal"></a>
+<a id="hand-interaction"></a>
-### 3. Deal
+### 3. Hand
-The dealer shuffles as many times as they desire.
+The dealer shuffles as many times as they desire (but at least once).
 The player to the dealer's right has the option to cut the cards.
 Then the dealer deals three cards at a time to each player, starting with the player on their left and proceeding clockwise until the deck is empty.

+<a id="bidding"></a>
+### 4. Bidding
+The player to the dealer makes the first bid, which must be either pass or a multiple of 10 greater than or equal to 250.
+Each player in turn either passes or makes a bid of a multiple of 10 greater than the previous bid.
+A player that has passed no longer participates in this round of bidding.
+When there is no more than one player who has not passes, that player becomes the contract winner.

+- If no player has bid, the hand is over and another one is started, with the player to the dealer's left becoming the dealer (go back to step 3)

+- If only one player has made an opening bid and everyone else has passed, the bidding player has the option to play the hand or throw it in.
+If the hand is thrown in, another one is started, with the player at the dealer's left becoming the dealer (go back to step 3).

 [Back to top]